Abdulrahman Kinana

+Biography

 Kinana served in the Tanzanian Armed Forces for 20 years before retiring as a colonel in 1992.

-He has also served as the Deputy Minister of Foreign Affairs and Minister of Defence.
+He has also served as the Deputy Minister of Foreign Affairs, and Minister of State for Defence.
 He was a member of the Tanzanian Parliament for Arusha constituency for 10 years.
 Kinana's father moved to Tanzania when he was a child and hails from Somali Sheekhaal clan.